Generalized Alternating Projections on Manifolds and Convex Sets

-One approach to show local convergence rates for general convex sets is by showing that the algorithms eventually project onto subsets that have nicer properties, i.e. that the algorithm identifies these subsets in finite time.
-This can be done by partitioning the boundary of sets into a collection of smooth and open manifolds, and then studying the algorithm on these manifolds.
+One approach to show local convergence rates for general convex sets is by showing that the algorithms eventually project onto subsets that have nicer properties, i.e., that the algorithm identifies these subsets in finite time.
+This can be done by partitioning the boundary of sets into a collection of smooth manifolds, and then studying the algorithm on these manifolds.
 There has been a lot of research into these identification properties for various algorithms, see for example \cite{hare-2004,Lewis2011Activity,act_ident_15}.
 However, as far as the authors know, none of these results apply to projection methods on feasibility problems.
 The fundamental problem seems to be that gradients are vanishing at any feasible point when a feasibility problem is reformulated as an optimization problem, so the regularity assumptions are therefore not satisfied.
 However, for specific problems it can sometimes be known that the algorithm will identify such surfaces, for example when the entire boundary is a smooth manifold, or when the algorithm is known to converge to the relative interior of one of the manifolds.